Arpitpandey992/VGMDB-Auto-Tagger/README.md

   --same-folder-name  Keep the same folder name as [date] {foldername} [Catalog]

 ```

+### For providing naming template in CLI argument
+we have variables like `catalog` `foldername` `date` `albumname` `barcode`

+in template, anything written inside curly braces is evaluated as a variable, and if anything inside the curly brace evaluates to false, then it evaluates to blank character.
+evaluating to false means that the key written inside the curly brace was valid, but it did not exist in the file.

+for example, consider naming template : `{[{catalog}] }{[{albumname}]}`

+here, we have catalog inside bracket and the entire [catalog] block inside another bracket.

+This means that if file contains a `catalog` tag, then the name will be like: `[<catalog>] [<albumname>]`

+otherwise,  it will be like `[<albumname>]`

+note that albumname will also be evaluated in a similar way here.
+Also, note that since square brackets are put inside another curly brackets, they only appear if the variable in the innermost layer is available.
+This is desirable because:

+consider naming template like: `[{catalog}] [{albumname}]`

+this will work fine when both of these variables are present, but if catalog is not present, then the name will evaluate to: `[] [<albumname>]` which is not desirable

 ## Progress and Future Plans
 - [X] Making the program more fail-safe and "trustable".
 - [X] Adding support for FLAC.